haqueb2/ExonCalculator/README.md

 This will install MySQL on your macOS system.
 For Windows, you can visit the [MySQL website](https://dev.mysql.com/downloads/windows/installer/) to downaload the MySQL Installer.
 The website provides detailed instructions on how to procees with the installation ona Windows OS.

-2. Download the shell script file: exon_length.sh
+2. Download the all shell script files including: ExonCalculator.sh, exon_length.sh, CDSfinder.sh

 ### Usage

-Prepare input file with NM accession numbers of genes of interest and save in a plain text file named "nm_numbers.txt", following the same format as the example file.
+Prepare input file with NM accession numbers of genes of interest and save in a plain text file named "transcript_ids.txt", following the same format as the example file.

 Open the terminal and navigate to the directory where the shell script and the input file are located.

-In the terminal, execute the following command:
+In the terminal, execute the following commands:

-`./exon_length.sh`
+`sh -c "$(wget -q https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh -O -)"`

+`export PATH=${HOME}/edirect:${PATH}`

+Execute this command to run the program:

+`./ExonCalculator.sh`

-The script will process the data, generate results, and save them in an output file named "output.csv".
+The script will process the data, generate results, and save them in an output file named "ExonCalculator_output.csv".

 Details of the columns of the output file:

 Column       | Description
 -------------| ----------------------------------------------------------------------------
-bin          | Indexing field to speed chromosome range queries name         | Name of the gene (usually NM number in the input file) chrom        | Reference sequence chromosome strand       | Forward (+) or reverse (-) strand txStart      | Transcription start positive (or end position for - strand) txEnd        | Transcription end position (or start position for - strand) cdsStart     | Coding region start (or end position for - strand) cdsEnd       | Coding region end (or start position for - strand) exonCount    | Number of exons exonStarts   | Semicolon separated exon start positions (or end positions for - strand) exonEnds     | Semicolon separated exon end positions (or start positions for - strand) exonLength   | Semicolon separated length of exons in bp score        | Score name2        | Gene name cdsStartStat | Status of CDS start annotation (none, unknown, incomplete, or complete) cdsEndStat   | Status of CDS end annotation (none, unknown, incomplete, or complete) exonFrames   | Exon frame {0,1,2}, or -1 if no frame for exon
+transcript_id| Name of the gene (usually NM number in the input file) CDS_start    | Coding region start (or end position for - strand) CDS_end      | Coding region end (or start position for - strand) chrom        | Reference sequence chromosome strand       | Forward (+) or reverse (-) strand exonCount    | Number of exons exonStarts   | Semicolon separated exon start positions (or end positions for - strand) exonEnds     | Semicolon separated exon end positions (or start positions for - strand) exonLength   | Semicolon separated length of exons in bp exonFrames   | Exon frame {0,1,2}, or -1 if no frame for exon

 ### Contributing